 As the name implies, sustainable energy technology requires a fascination with emerging technology and an aptitude for math, science, communications and computing.
 In addition, a desire and curiosity to improve the current energy delivery system and minimize its impact on our environment is required.

 Career and Economic Outlook

 The trend toward renewable energy has morphed from fad to necessity among consumers, providers and governments.
 Favorable tax treatments mean a growth in jobs, particularly in states such as Oregon, Montana and California, which have a history of progressive environmental policies.
 Salaries depend upon education.

-According to O*NET OnLine, sustainability specialists brought in a median annual salary of $65,120, as of 2012.
-Projected job growth is slower than average with a 3% to 7% increase in jobs expected from 2012-2022.
+According to O*NET OnLine, sustainability specialists brought in a median annual salary of $70,010, as of 2017.
+Projected job growth is average, with a 5% to 9% increase in jobs expected from 2016-2026.

 Alternate Career Options

 These ecologists help industrial companies perform their operations with limited impact on the environment.
-Faster than average employment growth of 15% to 21% was predicted for this profession by O*NET OnLine, during the 2012-2022 decade.
-The U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $63,570 for all environmental scientists and technicians, including industrial ecologists, in 2012.
+Faster-than-average employment growth of 11% was predicted for environmental scientists and specialists during the 2016-2026 decade, per the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported an annual median wage of $69,400 for these professionals, including industrial ecologists, in 2017.
 Most positions require at least a bachelor's degree in a related field of science.

 With a bachelor's degree in environmental engineering or a related field of engineering, these professionals find solutions to a variety of environmental problems.
-The BLS projected faster than average growth of 15% in available jobs, from 2012-2022, and revealed an annual median salary of $80,890 for environmental engineers in 2012.
+The BLS projected an average growth of 8% in available jobs from 2016-2026, and revealed an annual median salary of $86,800 for environmental engineers in 2017.